Top Leg Shapes: Your Guide to Understanding Different Types and Styles

 What Are the Most Common Leg Shapes in Women?

 The most common leg shapes in women are straight legs, bow legs, and knock knees.
-Understanding these shapes helps embrace body diversity and individuality.
+Understanding these types helps embrace body diversity and individuality.

 Can Exercise Change the Shape of My Legs?